Levo96/rock_paper_scissors/README.md

 Project : Rock Paper Scissors Javascript Game

-You can view this project on : (https://codepen.io/levo96/full/xxxJbyg)
+You can also view this project on : (https://codepen.io/levo96/full/xxxJbyg)